-This class will be following a traditional online asynchronous model, meaning that it will not be face-to-face where you have to be physically present in the classroom to receive the course content.
-This asynchronous structure is where assignments have deadlines but you do not have set dates and times you are expected/required to be logged in.
-This class will be using the model Online Asynchronous which includes the following structure:
+This course will follow a lecture format that is mutually agreed upon by all members of the class.
+A lecture survey is given at the beginning of the course for students to submit regarding their preference.
+The professor will adapt the lecture format for what is needed by students.
+This class will be following a traditional online asynchronous or synchronous model, meaning that it will not be face-to-face where you have to be physically present in the classroom to receive the course content.
+This class will be using either the model Online Asynchronous or Online Synchronous which includes the following structure:

-- On the days and at the times when our class is scheduled to have a reading, I will release a lecture covering that material by the end of the day.
-These are prerecorded lectures from another course section using Blackboard or Zoom (depending on feasibility).
-I will utilize equipment from my office or home (unless I am quarantined, sick and staying away from campus, or the school is locked down). - There will be assignments each week which will replace traditional attendance.
+- On the days and at the times when our class is scheduled, I will have lecture virtually or release a prerecorded lecture covering that material.
+Prerecorded lectures are from another course section using Blackboard or Zoom (depending on feasibility).
+I will utilize equipment from my home or office (unless I am quarantined, sick and staying away from campus, or the school is locked down). - There will be assignments each day which will replace traditional attendance.
 See Attendance Policy for requirements.